-Saint Georges Channel is located between the eastern tip of New
+Saint Georges Channel is located between the eastern coast of East New

 During the Pacific War, used by the Japanese Navy during late January 1942 as an important shipping channel that connected Rabaul the open sea and was the first leg for vessels departing southwards to the Solomon Islands.